mairooni/Flink-TornadoVM-Artifact/README.md

 ### Additional Experiments

 1) Breakdown analysis

-To get the breakdown analysis of the Logistic Regression benchmark for 1 Task Manager compile the `BreakdownEvaluation.java`  program (which resides in the Evaluation folder) and run it with the following options:
+To get the breakdown analysis of the Logistic Regression benchmark for 1 Task Manager compile the `BreakdownEvaluation.java`  program, which resides in the `Evaluation` folder, and run it with the following options:
 * --log *the Flink Task Manager out file that contains the timers for each computation*
 * --directory *the directory to store the csv files that have the analysis*